 Let’s do this!
 Make 2014 your best year yet and lose the baby weight.
 Here are three tips to make your weight loss resolution stick:

 In addition to writing down your weight loss and fitness goals for the year, include specific short-term monthly goals, and why you want to accomplish them.
 Realistically, it could take up to 5 months to lose 10 pounds.
 If your long-term goal is to lose 10 pounds, then your short-term goals may be; “I will lose 2 pounds in January because I want to be healthier”, “I will lose 2 pounds in February because I want to have more energy”, etc.

-- Make an action plan of a small change you can do everyday to work towards your goal.
-A small goal would be to drink more water, or avoid fried foods most days of the week.
-Write down your plan and share it with your spouse or friend – someone to help hold you accountable.
+A goal without a plan is only a wish.
+Create a weekly action plan of small changes you can incorporate everyday to work towards your goal.
+Some examples of small changes; eat breakfast everyday, commit to 90-minutes of exercise each week, limit alcohol intake to two glasses a wine each week.
+Write down your action plan and share it with your spouse or friend – someone to help hold you accountable.

 Now it’s time to execute by making better daily choices to work towards your weight loss and fitness goals.
 Choose water over diet soda, eat a piece of fruit instead of a cookie, rather than the vending machine snack – chew a piece of gum, or choose to add more intensity to your regular workout.
 It’s these little daily decisions that will drive you towards success.